-Defence barrister, Craig Eberhardt told a jury to disregard the “atmosphere of hysteria” surrounding institutional child sex abuse that he believes has been created following the Royal Commission into Child Sex Abuse.
+Defence barrister Craig Eberhardt told a jury to disregard the “atmosphere of hysteria” surrounding institutional child sex abuse that he believes has been created following the Royal Commission into Child Sex Abuse.

-His comments came in the closing address to the jury in the trial of former teacher, Kevin Jaey Robert Crisp who pleaded not guilty to the indecent treatment of a child and maintaining an unlawful relationship with a child.
+His comments came in the closing address to the jury in the trial of former teacher Kevin Jaey Robert Crisp, who pleaded not guilty to the indecent treatment of a child and maintaining an unlawful relationship with a child.

-Justice Peter McClellan calls for child-safe checklist
+Justice Peter McClellan calls for a child-safe checklist